IMAGINARY/future-mobility-spy/README.md

 ## Running

+The Parcel development server should not be used in production.
-A web server for serving static files is required.
+Hence, a web server is required for serving static files from `dist`.

 Something simple like

 ```
 npm reload --dir dist